suhithr/hands_dirty_deep_learning_curriculum/transformers/1-Transformers.md

         Thus the multihead approach allows us to work around this representational limitation.

     - Why do we have so many skip connections, especially connecting the input of an attention function to the output?
 Intuitively, what if we didn't?
+        - We use the skip connections because the gradients of the layers after add+norm after which we insert a ReLU are zero half the time.
+So we could have vanishing gradients and thus parts of the network could become dead.
+The skip connections alleviate this.
+        - They also help a bit with the outputs of the attention block which are weighted Values from V, this allows us to add some information from the input to the attention block into the output.

 - Now we'll actually implement the code.
 Make sure each of these is completely correct - it's very easy to get the small details wrong.
     - Implement the positional embedding function first.
     - Then implement the function which calculates attention, given (Q,K,V) as arguments.